Echad-Group/project-h-x/backend/API_TESTING.md

 - All endpoints accept and return JSON
 - Timestamps (CreatedAt) are automatically set to UTC
 - Email uniqueness is enforced for Volunteers
-- Event ID + Email uniqueness is enforced for RSVPs
+- Event ID (integer) + Email uniqueness is enforced for RSVPs
+- Events use slug-based URLs for SEO-friendly routing (e.g., `/events/slug/town-hall-nairobi`)
+- Event slugs are auto-generated from titles on create/update
+- Admin-only endpoints require a valid JWT token with Admin role
 - CORS is enabled for http://localhost:5173 (Vite dev server)